macmarrum/rumar/README.md

 * **included_dirs_as_glob**: list[str] &nbsp; &nbsp; _used by: create, sweep_\
   a list of glob patterns, also known as shell-style wildcards, i.e. `* ? [seq] [!seq]`\
   if present, only matching directories will be considered\
-  the paths/globs can be absolute or partial paths, but always under source_dir\
+  the paths/globs can be absolute or partial (in particular a single directory), but always under source_dir\
+  on MS Windows, global-pattern matching is case-insensitive\
   see also https://docs.python.org/3/library/fnmatch.html and https://en.wikipedia.org/wiki/Glob_(programming)
 * **included_files_as_glob**: list[str] &nbsp; &nbsp; _used by: create, sweep_\
   like included_dirs_as_glob, but for files